Sim4Action-Labs/sim4action/INSTALL.md

 # Installation and Setup Guide

-This guide provides detailed instructions for setting up and using the SESSF Systems Map Analysis Tools, including Google Sheets API configuration.
+This guide provides detailed instructions for setting up and using the Fishery Systems Map Extraction Tool, including Google Sheets API configuration.

 ## Prerequisites

 - Python 3.6 or higher
 - Pip (Python package installer)
-- Access to the Google Sheet containing the SESSF systems map data
+- Access to the Google Sheet containing the fishery systems map data
 - A Google account for creating API credentials

 ## Installation Steps